 There are three main credit reference agencies in the UK: Experian, Equifax and TransUnion.
-They collate the information on your past and present financial behaviour and come up with an overall credit score.
-An issue is that all three credit reference agencies work slightly differently and come up with a score based on different scales so your credit score or rating isn't universal.
+Each organisation collates the information on your past and present financial behaviour and comes up with an overall credit score.
+All three credit reference agencies work slightly differently and come up with a score based on different scales, so your credit score or rating isn't universal.
 Moreover, not every financial company will provide information to each credit agency and lenders may only use the services of one or two when running their own checks.

 Using an eligibility checker

 Eligibility checkers perform a soft search that won't have a negative impact on any credit scoring if you're rejected for a product, which is what would happen with a hard search.
 The majority of credit cards will have an eligibility checker on their website as a first step in the application process, alongside information on their standard eligibility requirements.
-There is information on the main types of credit cards and links to their eligibility checkers in our article "How to choose the best credit card for your needs".
+There is information on the main types of credit cards and links to their eligibility checkers in our article 'How to choose the best credit card for your needs'.

 Credit cards for people with bad credit